faizaan1abd/mslearn-openai/Instructions/Labs/Standalone-lab2.md

        I will also share an interesting fact about the local nature on the hikes when making a recommendation."""
    ```

-6. Replace the comment `# Add code to send request...` with:
+6. Replace the comment `# Format and send the request to the model...` with:

    ```python
    response = client.chat.completions.create(